A Timeline of Local History

 First Melbourne Road Board meeting.

-1917 Wongan Hills Farmers Coop opened.
+1917 Wongan Hills Farmers Co-op opened.

-1920 Railway Station Buildings erected.
+1920 Railway Station Buildings were erected.

 1928 Permanent Post Office built in Wilson Street.